-(2) As indicated in the Current Report on Form 8-K/A filed with the SEC on March 30, 2023, the amount of cash consideration paid at closing differs from the \$57.54 per share, or \$33,037, reported in the Current Report on Form 8-K filed on February 13, 2023, which announced the closing of the merger.
-Consistent with the merger agreement, between the execution of the merger agreement and the transaction closing date, Quantum's principal stockholders had the option to withdraw some or all of the amount of cash consideration to eventually be paid at closing in advance of the closing date.
-The amount of cash consideration paid at closing was reduced by the amount withdrawn during this time period.
+(2) As indicated in the Current Report on Form 8-K/A filed with the SEC on March 30, 2023, the amount of cash consideration paid at closing differs from the \$\$57.54\$ per share, or \$33,037, reported in the Current Report on Form 8-K filed on February 13, 2023, which announced the closing of the merger.
+Consistent with the merger agreement, between the execution of the merger agreement and the transaction closing date, Quantum's principal stockholders had the option to withdraws some or all of the amount of cash consideration not at a closing was reduced by the amount withdrawn during this time period.